kvartet-pt/project-name-generator/README.md

-# ⚰️ ⚰️  DEPRECATED ⚰️ ⚰️
-This project is no longer being supported.

 # Project Name Generator

 Generate quirky names like *spiffy-waterfall*, *sassy-bread*, *mature-dew-8239* to use wherever you need a random but memorable name.